oraj25/F_ransomeware/README.md

 How it simulates file encryption
 How it uses threads and timers
 How the user input can simulate decryption.

+⚠️ ⚠️ ⚠️ You need to give the executable file execute permissions before executing (chmod +x GTA6)

 ⚠️ This is not real malware.
 It does not encrypt any critical system files and is built purely for learning purposes in a virtual environment.